 Renowned Resorts and Lodges in Central Oregon

-FivePine Lodge in Sisters is the perfect mix of rustic lodge setting with all the city amenities you may seek.
+FivePine Lodge and Spa in Sisters is the perfect mix of rustic lodge setting and big-city amenities.
 Cozy, private cabins, many with fireplaces and soaking tubs, amp up the romance factor.
-But with FivePine in the heart of Sisters, it’s easy to opt into some action as well.
-On the same campus you will find the world-class Shibui Spa, a great spot for a couples massage or sugar scrub.
-Then swing over to the nearby Three Creeks Brewing, perfect for a nightcap.
-With its proximity to downtown Sisters, it’s easy to access the town’s excellent culinary scene or get into the Three Sisters Wilderness for a hike.
+Around the FivePine campus, you will find the world-class Shibui Spa, a great spot for a couples massage or sugar scrub.
+And with FivePine in the heart of Sisters, nearby brewpubs, eateries, shops, and art galleries are just a quick walk away.

-Central Oregon Hotels, Motels, Inns
+Central Oregon Hotels and Inns

-In Redmond you’ll find the SCP Redmond Hotel, a historic building that recently underwent extensive renovations and is now a gorgeous boutique experience.
-With a rooftop and lobby bar, a fitness boutique and an eco ethos that puts wellness at the forefront, this one has thought of it all.
-Bonus: it’s dog-friendly, so your pooch can stay, too.)
+In Redmond, you’ll find the SCP Redmond Hotel, a historic building that recently underwent extensive renovations and is now a gorgeous boutique experience.
+In addition to chic rooms, the hotel (which sits in the heart of downtown Redmond) offers a rooftop and lobby bar, fitness center, and an eco-friendly ethos that puts wellness at the forefront.
+(Bonus: It’s dog-friendly, so your pooch can stay, too.)

 Cabins and Vacation Rentals in Central Oregon

 Vacation rental homes are growing in popularity worldwide, and that trend has certainly arrived in our region.
 With more than 3,000 vacation rentals in Central Oregon, visitors can choose a variety of options—from historic homes in downtown Bend to large, riverside cabins that are perfect for family reunions.
 A number of agencies throughout the region offer rental options, including Village Properties at Sunriver and Cascara Vacation Rentals, in the Sunriver area.
 For other ideas, check out our directory of lodging options in Sunriver.